 Learning how to curl medium length hair doesn’t have to mean setting it up in same-old-same-old beachy waves.

-4 Ways To Curl Medium Length Hair
+5 Ways to Curl Medium Length Hair

-1. How to Curl Medium Length Hair: Springy Curls
+1. Springy Curls

 To get springy curls that almost look natural, you’ll want to use a curling wand.
 Using a 1 to 1 1/4 inch-barrel curling wand, wrap small sections around the barrel, leaving out the tips (or the last inch) of your hair.
 Repeat on all sections, then lightly comb out the spirals with your fingers to get that piecey look.

-2. How to Curl Medium Length Hair: Voluminous Curls
+2. Voluminous Curls

 If big and bold curls are more up your alley, grab all your bobby pins and a large-barreled curling iron.
-Curl larger, one-and-a-half inch sections away from your face.
-As soon as you remove the hair from the tong, immediately roll it back up and pin into a pin curl.
+Curl larger, one-and-a-half-inch sections away from your face.
+As soon as you remove the hair from the tong, immediately roll it back up into a pin curl.
 This will help set the curl and give each section longer-lasting structure.
-When you have finished curling and pinning all of your hair, make sure that your hair has cooled down all the way before unraveling.
+When you’ve finished curling and pinning all of your hair, make sure that your hair has cooled down all the way before unraveling.

-3. How to Curl Medium Length Hair: Sleek, Glamorous Curls
+3. Sleek, Glamorous Curls

-To achieve, first prep your freshly washed and dried hair with TRESemmé Thermal Creations Heat Tamer Spray to make sure you won’t damage your hair.
-Next, set your hair with the largest rollers on the top of your hair, working smaller as you get to the bottom.
-When your hair has set, unroll and brush through your hair with a boar-bristled brush.
+To achieve, first prep your freshly washed and dried hair with TIGI Copyright Custom Create Heat Protection Spray to make sure you won’t damage your hair.
+Next, set your hair with the largest rollers on the top of your hair, working your way to smaller rollers as you get to the bottom.
+When your hair has set, unroll and brush through your hair with a boar-bristle brush.
 This helps separate the ringlets and give a softer texture to your new curls.